-With over $3.75 million in lost ARR tied to this product gap since 2022, this release is crucial for scientists working in cell therapy, gene therapy, and antibody discovery across academic, mid-market, and enterprise customers.
+With over $3.75 million in lost ARR tied to this product gap since 2022, this release is crucial for scientists working in cell therapy, gene therapy, and antibody discovery across both mid-market and enterprise customers.

-Lab work is commonly carried out in plates, yet Benchling (previously) did not provide users with sufficient tools for modeling and capturing data in plate-based work.
-While the concept of a plate entity in Benchling did exist, it lacked the ability to communicate content information, and capture rich metadata that ultimately aids in experimental analysis.
-Scientists rarely modeled plates in Benchling despite their ubiquity in the lab.
-Instead they relied on point solution tools, Excel, or simple tables to achieve their goals.
+Lab work is commonly carried out in plates, yet Benchling's pre-existing plate entity lacked the ability to communicate content information, and capture rich metadata that ultimately aids in experimental analysis.
+Scientists often relied on point solution tools, Excel, or simple tables to achieve their goals.

 Visualizing experimental design - scientists need to plan in advance how a plate will be filled.
 This planning involves: arranging the contents, setting the volume, and capturing concentration values so that come time of execution (pipetting liquid into wells) the likelihood of error is reduced.